-Participants will be tested for HIV infection status using two HIV rapid tests, one of which must be FDA-cleared.
-Preference is given to FDA-cleared OraSure Oraquick HIV1⁄2, Clearview HIV1⁄2 Stat Pak, or Clearview Complete HIV1⁄2 in the U.S., and to the use of Abbott DETERMINE or Bioline and an FDA-cleared rapid test outside of the U.S. Participants with one or two reactive HIV rapid test results at Screening or Enrollment will not be eligible for enrollment, regardless of subsequent test results.
+Participants will be tested for HIV infection status using two HIV rapid tests.
+International sites must use one which must be an FDA-cleared rapid test and another locally available rapid test such as the DETERMINE assay.
+The US site must use two FDA-cleared rapid tests.
+Preference is given to FDA-cleared OraSure Oraquick HIV1⁄2, Clearview HIV1⁄2 Stat Pak, Clearview Complete HIV1⁄2 , Trinity Unigold Recombigen or OraSure Oraquick HIV 1/2 as the FDA-cleared rapid test.
+The NL must approve the testing algorithm at each site prior to study activation and/or when a site needs to change a kit.
+Participants with one or two reactive HIV rapid test results at Screening or Enrollment will not be eligible for enrollment, regardless of subsequent test results.
 In those cases, HIV infection status will be confirmed using local HIV testing guidelines.
-Participants who have one or two reactive HIV rapid test results at any other study visit will be further tested using an FDAcleared Western blot or the GenAptima HIV RNA test.
+Participants who have one or two reactive HIV rapid test results at any other study visit will be further tested using an FDA-cleared Western blot or the GenAptima HIV RNA test.
 Further testing will be based on the results of the confirmatory testing, as described in the SSP Manual.
 In addition, if a participant has signs or symptoms consistent with acute HIV infection, or expresses a concern about recent HIV acquisition, testing will be performed using the GenAptima HIV RNA test.
 Regardless of whether HIV RNA testing is used for diagnostic testing, HIV infection must be confirmed in all cases using two independent samples.